 Astrophysics and Space Science Theory Group

 TThe Astrophysics and Space Science Theory Group (ASSTG) within CASPER conducts research in a variety of areas and consists of faculty, post-docs, graduate and undergraduate students.
 Current research topics include complex plasmas, meso- and nanoscale physics, gravitoelectrodynamics, protoplanetary / protostellar evolution, grain charging in dense and tenuous dusty plasmas, grain coagulation in nebular clouds, ordered grain lattice formation within dusty plasmas, wave propagation through ordered and disordered dusty plasmas as well as numerical modeling of hypervelocity impacts.
 See the ASSTG Research pages for more information about the group's activities.
-If you are interested in research in this area, contact Prof. Hyde, director of CASPER.
+If you are interested in research in this area, contact Prof. Matthews, associate director of CASPER.

 Early Universe Cosmology and Strings Group